Maxine Fensom: Career

 Fensom currently operates a gentlemen's club in the suburb of Brunswick in Melbourne.
 Other businesses she operates include event agencies, a topless bar, an adult merchandise online store, a concierge service and adult party services.

 Her career in the adult industry began as after her three-year stint on the daily horoscope segment of Channel Nine's In Melbourne Today show ended.
 Hosting bucks parties and private functions, Fensom's business grew exponentially, taking on corporate customers and establishing a business headquarters with the support of high-profile porn publisher Larry Flynt and Harry Mohney.
 Fensom has also been featured in Australian Playboy as a playmate of the month, in their "Girls from Melbourne" edition.

 As a prominent female face in the male-dominated adult industry, Fensom has had her fair share of challenges, including social media bullying.
 Fensom is a strong supporter of female empowerment and helping women exit the adult industry, more regulations around employment in the adult industry and increased sentences for perpetrators of violent crime against women; running as an independent candidate in Victorian state elections in 2002 and 2010.
-Currently residing in Las Vegas, Fensom is also the CEO of the Sin City Chamber of Commerce as well as the Las Vegas Cannabis Chamber of Commerce; where she also is an ordained minister regularly performing marriages for discerning couples.
+Currently residing in Las Vegas, Fensom is also the CEO of the Las Vegas Cannabis Chamber of Commerce; where she also is an ordained minister regularly performing marriages.